MTG/essentia/doc/sphinxdoc/installing.rst

 You can install those dependencies on a Debian/Ubuntu system from official repositories using the command below::

-  sudo apt-get install build-essential libeigen3-dev libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libavresample-dev libsamplerate0-dev libtag1-dev libchromaprint-dev
+  sudo apt-get install build-essential libeigen3-dev libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libswresample-dev libsamplerate0-dev libtag1-dev libchromaprint-dev

 In order to use Python 3 bindings for the library, you might also need to install python3-dev, python3-numpy-dev (or python3-numpy on Ubuntu) and python3-yaml for YAML support in python::